azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 the relevant general labor force data including employment/unemployment rates for various groups.
 I will extract and plot unemployment rate data by race/ethnicity and by gender.

-I will first setup the environment and load some of the packages that will be used.
 Remember to begin and end the code below with  '```'  when using R Markdown.

 {% highlight ruby %}